volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

 export default Projects;
 ```

-In this example, we created **UserContainer** component that is being updated every second.
-It renders **Projects** component with one static prop - **date**.
+In this example, we created the **UserContainer** component, which is updated every second.
+It renders the **Projects** component with a static property - **date**.

 Open the console and see what happens:

 ![Frequent Renders](/img/ezgif.com-gif-maker-8-.gif "Frequent Renders")

-The **Projects** component re-renders every time its parent updates, even though its props remain the same.
-See a room for some optimizations here?
+The **Projects** component is re-rendered every time the parent is updated, even though its props remain the same.

+Do you see room for some optimizations here?

 #### Wrapping Projects component in React.memo()

-This is a perfect example of how **React.memo()** can be used to gain a performance boost:
+This is a perfect example of how **React.memo()** can be used to provide a performance boost:

 ```jsx
 const Projects = ({ date }) => {